Royal Tank Regiment: Egypt

-F Squadron of 2 RTR was redesignated as E Squadron in 1996, and in 2000, Egypt Squadron was established from E Squadron.
-The following year, the squadron deployed to Kosovo on Op Agricola.
-In 2003, it participated in Op TELIC as part of the Black Watch Battlegroup before deploying to BATUS, where it spent a season as OPFOR.
-In 2006/07, the squadron returned to Iraq on Op TELIC 9/10, serving within the Kings Battlegroup.

-The squadron later undertook two operational tours in Afghanistan.
-The first, Op HERRICK 10/11, resulted in significant losses, with three fatalities and 20% of its personnel sustaining life-altering injuries.
-The second deployment took place during Op HERRICK 18.
+The present-day Egypt Squadron was formed from HQ Squadron of 1 RTR and Nero Squadron of 2 RTR following the amalgamation on August 2, 2014.
 HQ Squadron of 1 RTR had its origins in the 1993 merger of 1 RTR and 4 RTR.
 The squadron was named in honor of the original company from the Heavy Machine Gun Corps.
 From 1993 to 1996, it was based in Tidworth, where it played a key role in the regiment’s relocation to Barker Barracks, Paderborn.
 It then supported the regiment through a demanding training year that included deployments to Grafenwoehr, Poland, BATUS, and Op TOSCA.

+F Squadron of 2 RTR was redesignated as E Squadron in 1996, and in 2000, Egypt Squadron was established from E Squadron.
+The following year, the squadron deployed to Kosovo on Operation Agricola.
+In 2003, it participated in Operation Telic as part of the Black Watch Battlegroup before deploying to BATUS, where it spent a season as OPFOR.
+In 2006/07, the squadron returned to Iraq on Op TELIC 9/10, serving within the Kings Battlegroup.
+In Afghanistan, Operation Herrick 10/11, resulted in significant losses, with three fatalities and 20% of its personnel sustaining life-altering injuries.
+The second deployment took place during Operation Herrick 18.

 Following this, HQ Squadron facilitated the regiment’s move to RAF Honington, where it transitioned into the Joint NBC Regiment.
 During Op TELIC, it provided vital logistical support to the regiment.
 From 2003 until the 2014 amalgamation, HQ Squadron continued to play a crucial role in sustaining the regiment both in camp and on operations.

-The present-day Egypt Squadron was formed from HQ Squadron of 1 RTR and Nero Squadron of 2 RTR following the amalgamation on August 2, 2014.